-If you claim Housing Benefit and need financial help because your benefit is less than the full amount of your rent, Discretionary Housing Payments (DHP) can help cover this.
+If you claim Housing Benefit or receive housing cost payments through Universal Credit and need financial help because your benefit is less than the full amount of your rent, Discretionary Housing Payments (DHP) can help cover this.

 Am I entitled to DHP?

 If you get Housing Benefit or Universal Credit you can claim a DHP to help pay your rent.
 We must be satisfied that you need help with your housing costs.
 The decision will be based on:

 - savings (PDF, 17kb) you and your partner have

 - whether you have anyone living with you who can contribute to housing costs

 - loans or debt you have to pay

 - special circumstances you or your family members may have e.g. disability

 - whether you can rearrange your finances or accommodation arrangements in order to pay your rent more easily